Security-Engineering-Lab/Azure-Internship-Capstone-Project/learning-path/deploy-and-configure-azure-monitor.md

 - Ten percent of results over 500 milliseconds
 - Five percent of results over 750 milliseconds
 - Ten percent of results over 750 milliseconds

+# Module Assessment Answers

+## Question 1
+**Which functionality in Topology should be used to determine the path that is being taken from the VM to the external data source?**

+The correct answer is: **Next Hop**

+The Next Hop functionality in Network Watcher's Topology view allows you to trace the routing path from a virtual machine to a destination.
+It shows each network hop along the route, helping identify the exact path that network traffic takes when traveling from the VM to an external data source.
+This is essential for diagnosing routing issues, unexpected network paths, or connectivity problems.

+## Question 2
+**What must be installed on on-premises computers in order to use Connection Monitor to diagnose latency between those computers and an Azure storage endpoint?**

+The correct answer is: **Log Analytics Agent**

+The Log Analytics Agent (also known as Microsoft Monitoring Agent) must be installed on on-premises computers to enable Connection Monitor functionality for diagnosing latency to Azure resources.
+This agent allows the on-premises system to report monitoring data to Azure and participate in Connection Monitor tests.
+Neither the Azure Network Adapter (which doesn't exist as a product) nor the SNMP Agent provides the necessary capabilities for Connection Monitor integration.

+## Question 3
+**A Connection Monitor is created between an Azure Arc enabled server in an on-premises location and an Azure storage endpoint.
+No warning threshold is specified so Connection Monitor uses default values for its tests.
+Which of the following results triggers a warning result?**

+The correct answer is: **Ten percent of results over 750 milliseconds**

+By default, Connection Monitor will trigger a warning when 10% of test results exceed 750 milliseconds of latency.
+This threshold represents a balance between sensitivity to potential issues and tolerance for normal network variations.
+The other options either specify an incorrect percentage threshold or an incorrect latency value compared to the default Connection Monitor configuration.